Quick Start

 WebSocket API

 For the lowest latency and most interactive applications, use the WebSocket API.
 This allows you to stream text input and receive audio chunks in real-time.
-Establishing a Connection Connect to:wss://api.together.xyz/v1/audio/speech/websocket
+Establishing a Connection Connect to:wss://api.together.ai/v1/audio/speech/websocket

 Authentication: